A Peppol ID is a unique identification number used by companies and governments to facilitate the exchange of electronic invoices and documents.

 - In recent years, European Union has implemented strict rules regarding the safety of data related to electronic documents.
 Not complying with safety rules can lead to heavy penalties.
 Therefore, getting a proper identification and sending your electronic documents according to the official EU standards keeps you safe from compliance irregularities.

-- Sending e-invoices and related documents to multiple organizations no longer incur a costly charge.
-In previous systems you needed to pay fees and roaming charges to third parties to ensure that your data is safe and in compliance with international standards.
+- Sending e-invoices and related documents to multiple organizations no longer incurs a costly charge.
+In previous systems, you needed to pay fees and roaming charges to third parties to ensure that your data is safe and in compliance with international standards.
 Using the OpenPeppol standards, the only fee is the regulated service fee charged by the Peppol access point.

 - Using the Peppol identifier, you have access to thousands of partners registered with the network.
 It's easy to exchange messages and communicate with others using a single connection.
 Other than the EU, the framework is also used by the United Kingdom, Australia, Canada, New Zealand, Singapore, South Africa, and the United States.